Info for returning players

 - Although any type of model can contest a scenario element, to control it you need a specific type of model.
 Flags can only be controlled by solos (and flags are the only things solos can control) etc.

-CID is a PP-run forum separate to their main forums, where every now and again they have a 2-week window where they ask players for feedback on new models about to be released, or existing models that are about to be errata'd.
-(The set of models would nearly always be related to each other, ie the new models coming out for a theme force plus a few legacy models that also fit in that same theme force.)
-Then they close the forum, run about another month of internal testing, before all the releases are made "live".
+CID is a PP-run forum separate to their main forums, where every now and again they have a 2-week window where they ask players for feedback on new models about to be released and existing models that are about to be errata'd.
+The group of models will always be related - normally they're all in the same theme force.

 PP Forums Downsized & Pressganger Programme shut down